nnish14/GluCoGuard/docs/setup_steps.md

 | **Temp Sensor Accuracy**                     | ±0.5°C from calibrated thermometer | ✅        |

 These validations simulate **Technology Readiness Level 8** — prototype in operational environment.

----

-Let me know if you want this exported as a `README.md`, a PDF datasheet, or embedded into a repo.
-I can also give you a TODO pipeline with checkboxes and deadlines if you’re aiming for project tracking or demo submission.